Bronkoknorb/a1tv-helpers/README.md

 Prerequisites
 -------------

-This README assumes you are using Ubuntu (or some derivative).
+This README assumes you are using Debian/Ubuntu or some derivative like OSCM (formerly Raspbmc).

 Install ruby and required libraries: